-Examples of how your project could demonstrate economic benefits may include:
+Examples of how your project could deliver economic benefits may include but is not limited to:

-- increasing the number or value of jobs, new businesses or the production of goods and services in the region (this includes direct and indirect opportunities created through the project) - providing opportunities for growth and/or increasing efficiencies in existing sectors, e.g. tourism, agriculture, manufacturing - the use of local suppliers and goods - increasing Indigenous economic participation, including Indigenous employment and supplier-use outcomes
+- increasing the number or value of jobs, new businesses or the production of goods and services in the region (this includes direct and indirect opportunities created through the project) - providing opportunities for growth and/or increasing efficiencies in existing sectors, e.g. tourism, agriculture, manufacturing - the use of local suppliers and goods, especially those that employ the use of sustainable work practices/goods - increasing Indigenous economic participation, including Indigenous employment and supplier-use outcomes.